NVIDIA/spark-rapids/docs/dev/mem_debug.md

 what is or is not spillable.
 The spill framework typically will use reference counting to know when it is the only one holding a reference to memory and then make the data spillable at that point.
-This means that if we don't get the reference counting right we end up never spilling memory, and it may mask the leak for quite a while.
+This means that if we don't get the reference counting right we end up never spilling

 We also don't have a way to
-[log exactly what was spilled](https://github.com/NVIDIA/spark-rapids/issues/10103) and what was read back it.
+[log exactly what was spilled](https://github.com/NVIDIA/spark-rapids/issues/10103) and what was read back.
 We can probably guess that this is happening from other logs, but it would be really nice to have a way to actually capture it.